ecoyield-io/docs/tokenomics/ecoyield-allocation-vesting.md

 - Build trust; Investors know the project cannot “dump” supply;
 everything is structured, predictable, and tied to project delivery.

-✨ The takeaway: EcoYield’s allocation and vesting model ensures fairness, stability, and alignment; keeping the protocol grounded in real-world yield and long-term growth, not hype.
+EcoYield’s allocation and vesting model ensures fairness, stability, and alignment; keeping the protocol grounded in real-world yield and long-term growth, not hype.